FreemanTechConsulting/lockpy/README.md

  - can be used as an asyncio context manager

 ## Python Versions supported
-Currently only tested again Python 3.12 more versions to come soon.
+Currently supported for python 3.9 to 3.13

 ## Installation